 What matters operationally

 Route predictability hinges on timing and access.
 Commuter peaks, school-run surges and event traffic reduce throughput on corridors like Exe Bridges, Alphington Road and Honiton Road, extending approach time and shrinking loading windows.
-Central streets can have bus gates, pedestrian-priority hours and strict loading windows; if a bay is unavailable the kerb-to-door carry increases and adds manual handling time.
-Short, legal, and predictable loading access usually saves more time than the fastest driving route on a map.
+Central streets can have bus gates, pedestrian-priority hours and strict loading windows; if a bay is unavailable the kerb-to-door carry increases and adds manual-handling time.
+Short, legal and predictable loading access usually saves more time than the fastest driving route on a map.
+The timing side of that is clearer in when Exeter moves tend to take longer.

 How to plan around restrictions

 Check live traffic and planned works the evening before and the morning of the move, then lock in an approach street plus a fallback route.
 Confirm any building loading bay, lift window and entrance constraints, and align arrival to those times.
 Verify timed bays and single-yellow hours at both ends, and stage trolleys near the door to shrink carry distance.
-Use council updates for Clean-air and access rules in Exeter alongside city-centre loading windows and bus-gate rules.
+No active clean-air or charge zone currently applies in Exeter, but city-centre loading windows and bus-gate rules still need checking.
 Add buffer between addresses so minor overruns do not cascade into peak periods.
+Those access constraints feed directly into how moving costs are shaped by access and time.
+That is especially visible in man and van services in St Thomas.
+Comparable route constraints also appear in man and van services in Pennsylvania.

 Eight route-planning variables in Exeter